Memory loss: When to seek help

 Researchers and physicians are still learning about mild cognitive impairment.
 For many people, the condition eventually progresses to dementia due to Alzheimer's disease or another disorder causing dementia.

-Other people's memory loss doesn't progress much, and they don't develop the spectrum of symptoms associated with dementia.
+For people with normal age-related memory loss, symptoms usually don’t progress much, and they don't develop the spectrum of symptoms associated with dementia.

 Reversible causes of memory loss